-As with the simulations for ramp rate the slew rate of the driving waveform should match the internal slew rate of the technology.
-For meaningful results all of the above rising and falling waveforms should be taken with the package lead parameters (R_pin, L_pin and C_pin or R_pkg, L_pkg and C_pkg) and fixture reactive elements (L_fixture and C_fixture) set to zero.
-(The L_fixture and C_fixture parameters are included as parameters of the [Rising Waveform] and [Falling Waveform] keywords only for use in documenting a measurement setup or creating complex loads for simulator comparison and validation via a golden waveform.)
-As noted in the IBIS specification itself, it is critical that all rising and falling waveforms be time correlated.
-In other words, the rising (falling) edge data in each of the rising (falling) edge waveform tables must be entered with respect to a common reference point on the input waveform used to stimulate the buffer.
+As with the simulations for ramp rate the slew rate of the internal driving waveform should match the internal slew rate of the technology.
+For meaningful results, all of the above rising and falling waveforms should be taken with the package lead parameters (R_pin, L_pin and C_pin or R_pkg, L_pkg and C_pkg) and fixture reactive elements (L_fixture and C_fixture) set to zero.
+As noted in the IBIS specification itself, all rising and falling waveforms should be time correlated.
+In other words, the rising (falling) edge data in each of the rising (falling) edge waveform tables must be entered with respect to a common reference time point on the input waveform used to stimulate the buffer.